 During the final week of class, students will have the option to participate in a virtual reading, held on Zoom.

-Mark Wunderlich is the author of four books of poems, the most recent of which is God of Nothingness, forthcoming from Graywolf Press in January 2021.
+Mark Wunderlich's most recent book is God of Nothingness, published by Graywolf Press.
 His other books include The Earth Avails, which received the Rilke Prize, Voluntary Servitude, and The Anchorage, which received the Lambda Literary Award.
-He has received fellowships from the NEA, the Massachusetts Cultural Council, the Civitella Ranieri Foundation, and has twice been a fellow at FAWC, where he now serves on the Writing Committee.
-He has published individual poems in The Nation, The New Republic, Paris Review, Poetry, the New York Times Magazine, and elsewhere.
-He directs the Bennington Writing Seminars graduate writing program, and lives in New York's Hudson Valley.
+He is the recipient of fellowships from the Guggenheim Foundation, the National Endowment of the Arts, Civitella Ranieri Foundation, the Fine Arts Work Center, and elsewhere.
+He is Executive Director of the Bennington Writing Seminars graduate writing program, and also serves as Chair of the Writing Committee at FAWC.